yasinkuyu/keyword-monitor/README.md

 # Keyword Monitor

-Keyword Position Tracking is a web application built with Laravel framework.
+Keyword Monitor is a web application built with Laravel framework.
 It allows users to track the position of their website for specific keywords on search engines like Google.
 The application provides features such as:

 ![screenshot](https://github.com/yasinkuyu/keyword-monitor/blob/keyword-monitor/screenshot.png)